pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 #### Changing your Password and Telephone PIN
-Normally you will be provided with a pre-set password from your administrator for both your mobydick Deskop and Mobile Clients, as well as a PIN for your phone which is required to log in and out of the your phone.
+Normally you will be provided with a pre-set password from your administrator for both your pascom Deskop and Mobile Clients, as well as a PIN for your phone which is required to log in and out of the your phone.

 {{% notice info %}}
 If you have forgotten you password, contact you system administrator who can then reset your password.